bxrne/portfolio/src/content/blog/06-dotfiles/index.md

 - Alacritty - terminal emulator
 - Mako - notifications

+> GNU stow is invaluable here, you can `ln -S` all you want but when you have many directories its easier to use stow to manage all your linking.

 # But that app doesn't work on Arch!

 Unlikely there is not a package for it but if so you can just run the web version!